-It is important for publishers to understand that seasonal patterns and changes are going to occur inevitably.
+Publishers need to understand that seasonal patterns and changes are going to occur inevitably.
 If your revenue declines in one quarter you can always incorporate necessary changes to increase it in the next one.

 More importantly, publishers should know what tactics they should use at what time to make the most of each phase.
 In addition to this, preparing for the coming quarter is highly recommended for leveraging every opportunity that presents itself.
-Adhering to the above mentioned points can help publishers to take advantage of seasonality trends.
+Adhering to the above-mentioned points can help publishers to take advantage of seasonality trends.